shaunakmukherjee/iJamU-the-jamming-app/README.md

 - Algorithm on technical level calculation that takes into account the rating/technical level of endorser
 - Use time instead of finite number of endorsements to calculate current technical level and (?)rating
 - Factor number of connections in ratings
+- A detailed "LEVEL-UP" plan has also been brainstormed, as to how the user can **level up** from one TL to another (or a separate level system with achievements and challenges) after accumulating a certain number of points, based on previous collaborations, ratings obtained, etc.

 ### User Interface